github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 - Under your organization name, click **Settings**.
 - To confirm your change, click **Remove credit card**.
 - Optionally, to see your plan’s details, click **Show details**.
-- Under "{% data variables.product.prodname_sponsors %}", to the right of the sponsored open source contributor, click [down arrow octicon] next to your sponsored amount, then click **Change tier**.
+- Under "{% data variables.product.prodname_sponsors %}", to the right of the sponsored open source contributor, click {% octicon "triangle-down" aria-label="More options" %} next to your sponsored amount, then click **Change tier**.

 ## Product names